 - 1 In the System section, Frontend, click on the Anonymizer icon. - 2 Edit the required data and click Save.

-Result: the screen is updated.

-- 3 Check Anonymizer status in the Monitor section. - 4 Click Apply configuration.

-Result: RCS connects to the Anonymizer and copies the new settings.
+Result: the screen is updated. - 3 Check Anonymizer status in the Monitor section. - Click Apply settings.
+Result: RCS connects to the Anonymizer and transfers the new configuration via the Anonymizer chain.